MHryc/singularity_streptococcus/README.md

 A short pipeline to showcase use of singularity containers.

 ## *Analysis* steps
-1. Download WGS reads from SRA with sra-tools
+1. Download WGS reads from SRA with sra-tools and ref. genome from NCBI with wget
 2. QC with FastQC
 3. Read trimming with fastp
 4. Post trimming FastQC
+5. Allign trimmed reads to ref. genome with BWA
+6. Save mapping statistics with SamTools

 ## Bash version